John McGuinness (motorcyclist): 2012

-John McGuinness was again representing the Honda spear-head at the 2012 TT.
+McGuinness was again representing the Honda spear-head at the 2012 TT.

 During the practice week, times were close between the various favoured entrants, but McGuinness topped the practice leader board in the Superbike class.

 Initially lying second behind Cameron Donald by 2/10ths of a second at the end of the opening lap in the Superbike race, McGuinness brought all his experience to bear over the second lap to lead the race by 2.16 seconds following the pit stop at the end of lap two.
 By the end of the third lap, the lead had increased to 6.30 seconds.

 McGuinness continued his commanding performance throughout the remainder of the race, to clinch victory by 14.86 seconds by the end of the six laps.

-John was congratulated on his Superbike triumph by his close friend, Mark Webber.
+McGuinness was congratulated on his Superbike triumph by his close friend, Mark Webber.

 The Superstock TT had been until 2012, one of the few classes which had eluded McGuinness.

 However, aboard the Padgett's Honda Fireblade, McGuinness rode what was widely regarded as an imperious performance to clinch his initial win in the class, and to raise his overall tally to 19 wins.

 McGuinness then recorded a respectable 4th place in the first Supersport race, which he then followed up with 5th place in the second race in the Supersport class.